ilazarte/webpack-typescript-starter/README.md

 # webpack-typescript-starter

-> based on typescriptlang.org guide.
+Based on typescriptlang.org guide.
+Features Webpack 2 and Typescript 2 with React.

 ```bash
 npm install